thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 04 August 2022
+### Daily Rundown on Friday, 05 August 2022

-- The average temperature today is 21.91˚C;
+- The average temperature today is 20.86˚C;
-- With highs of 22.9˚C and lows of 11.84˚C.
+- With highs of 21.83˚C and lows of 11˚C.
-- You can expect overcast clouds for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->